-Permanent vacancy - within Birmingham City Council Benefits Service For an Income Services Officer
+Permanent vacancies - within Birmingham City Council Rent Service

 (Starting Salary £20,903.00-£27,041 per annum – pro rata for job share)

-• To carry out tasks and activities to the required standard to meet service demand from customers across all service channels (telephone, visits, online/digital) in line with policies and procedures, legal protocols, statutory governance, performance management frameworks and published service standards to maximise income whilst maintaining the highest principles of integrity in service delivery.
+- To continually carry out task and activities to an excellent standard to meet service demand from customers across all service channels (telephone, visits, online/digital) in line with policies and procedures, legal protocols, statutory governance, performance management frameworks and published service standards to maximise income whilst maintaining the highest principles of integrity in service delivery.

-• To effectively carry out and perform income management tasks and activities to ensure that the team of assigned area of work are working to optimum efficiency throughout the working time available in the delivery of income related services.
+- To effectively carry and perform income management task and activities to ensure that the team of assigned area of work are working to optimum efficiency throughout the working time available in the delivery of income related services.

 We welcome applications from people with caring responsibilities and flexible working options will be considered.